jrladd/CIS241/assignments/_posts/2022-11-17-presentation.md

 You will be assessed on the content of this video and how well it addresses the Content requirements laid out above in an Audience aware manner.
 You will not be assessed on the production quality, so long as the audio and video are clear.
 Your video may simply be a recording of you talking taken through your webcam or phone camera.
 You may also provide an audio track over visuals if you prefer.
 However, your goal is to be compelling to a general student audience in an “elevator pitch” style, so ***do not narrate over a traditional PowerPoint with titles, bullet points, etc.***

-*Once videos are posted, you'll be expected to watch your classmate's videos and prepare to discuss them during the final day of class.
+*Once videos are posted, you'll be expected to watch your classmate's videos and prepare to discuss them during our class's final exam time.
 More information on this step coming later.*

 ## How to Submit a Video